hannesdelbeke/brain/life span GPT 4.md

-Increasing human lifespan involves a multifaceted approach combining diet, lifestyle, and potentially supplements.
+Increasing human lifespan involves a multifaceted approach combining diet, lifestyle, and potentially [[supplement|supplements]].
 Here are some research-supported strategies for extending lifespan:

 ### Supplements